-I got back in the car and watched them drive off.
+Getting back in the car, I watched them drive off.
 I went to start the engine and found my hands were shaking.
 I could sense my life was about to change.
 For better or worse, I didn’t know.
 That was for me to find out.

 Featured in the book, Flash Friction: To Cut a Short Story Short, vol. III: 72 Little Stories

 - Please consider making a small donation to help towards the running costs of this site.
 It would be greatly appreciated.